HieuTranTrung1204/TrainingReactNative/README.md

   + Animated.spring(): Create an animation with physical model by using velocity to create fluid motions as the toValue updates.

+  +Animated.decay(): The typical use of decay is to take something that may be moving at a particular velocity and apply deceleration to it.
+One such use case is throwing a card.
+The finger will cause the card to move at a sepcific velocity.
+Most commonly, this will be used with PanResponder and Animated.ValueXY

 1. Animated:
   + toValue: Animation value will update yo